 Decree-Law no. 114/2021, of 15 December, amended Decree-Law no. 12/2020, in order to aggregate a set of other funds within the governmental area of environment and climate action, namely, the Permanent Forest Fund, the Innovation Support Fund, the Energy Efficiency Fund, and the Fund for Systemic Sustainability of the Energy Sector.
 As a result of this amendment, the Environmental Fund's scope of action has been broadened, particularly in the areas of energy and forests, animal welfare, sustainable bioeconomy, fair transition, among others.
-The Environmental Fund budget for 2024 was set by Ministerial Order no. 2062-A/2024, of 8 February, with €1.84 billion to support the different areas of its intervention, which will contribute to the achievement of national energy and climate commitments.
+The Environmental Fund budget for 2023 was set by the Dispatch no. 3355-A/2023, of 14 March, with $\notin 1.2$ billion to support the different areas of its intervention, which will contribute to the achievement of national energy and climate commitments.

-Regulation (EU) 2018/1999, on the governance of the Energy Union, calls for each Member State to prepare a National Energy and Climate Plan ("PNEC 2030") for the period 2021-2030, covering all the five dimensions of the Energy Union and considering the long-term perspective.
+Regulation (EU) 2018/1999, on the governance of the Energy Union, calls for each Member State to prepare a National Energy and Climate Plan ("PNEC 2030") for the period 2021-2030, covering all the five dimensions of the Energy Union and taking into account the long-term perspective.